 Find your stuff.
-Google devices can remember where you've placed important things — if you tell it while the location is fresh in your mind.
+A Google device can remember where you’ve placed important things — if you tell it while the location is fresh in your mind.

 Pick your Siri voice.
 Siri now includes more diverse voice options in U.S. English, including male and female, and no longer has a default voice.
 So you can choose the voice that speaks to you right from the start.
 Set it up by going to Settings | Siri & Search | Siri Voice on iPhone.